Discovery (Daft Punk album): Legacy

+Soft rock samples became commonplace in dance music, influenced by Discovery.
 Several artists have sampled Discovery.
 Kanye West's 2007 single "Stronger" features a sample of "Harder, Better, Faster, Stronger"; Daft Punk performed "Stronger" with West at the 2008 Grammy Awards.
 Wiley's 2008 single "Summertime" features a sample of "Aerodynamic".
 "Veridis Quo" was sampled in the 2009 Jazmine Sullivan single "Dream Big" and in the 2023 Maluma song "Coco Loco".
 "One More Time" was sampled in the 2022 single "Circo Loco" by Drake and 21 Savage.